haatveit88/sokolang/README.md

 * `JLZ` Jump if Less than Zero.
 Jumps to the label if the top of the stack is less than 0.

 As far as jumps are concerned, ANY non-numerical value on the stack is treated as "not 0".

-# TODO:

-* booleans
-* lots of errors in section [Magic Stack](#magic-stack):
-    * mention of files, device pointers, labels, as being items on the stack. they aren't. devices pointers == labels == addresses.
-    * type list is poorly formatted
-    * type list mentions concat restrictions in a weird way implying floats can be concatenated. they can't be.
-    * confidently states images are arrays indexed via y*i+x, while none of that is determined at this point at all.
-* named registers
-* `read` & `write` operators; %files and $memory, needs to be defined and explained
-* array creation, `append` and `trim` (`split` ?) syntax needs to be defined and explained.
-* Type & Operator matrix
-* Error handling
-* Examples
-    * More complex loops
-    * Working with arrays
-    * Concrete problem examples